Skip to main content

 Transparent payout order is established

 Before the first contribution is made, every member receives their assigned round number.
-The payout sequence is fixed and visible to all participants from day one — no discretion, no surprises.
+The payout sequence is fixed and visible to all members from day one — no discretion, no surprises.

 04